How to learn marketing?

 Most companies accept the interns that come to them, and won’t even look for them publicly.
 If you only apply to the companies that have an intern job opening on the website, you’re missing out on 90% of the opportunities.

-Reach out to all [email protected] emails where you’d like to do the internship.
+Reach out to all info@company emails where you’d like to do the internship.

 Getting your first entry-level marketing job